bushra96/bushra96.github.io/content/blog/post-5.md

 The second step is a tad bit complex.
 Analyzing what exactly needs to be changed... what to change/replace it with or for.
 This requires some introspection.
 Not easy.

+The third step which is actually the first one really... is the hardest.
+Because static friction is the greatest of all kinds of friction.
+Because your mind is hardwired to choose comfort and predictability over growth and possibilities.
+Because it is truly, physically, mentally difficult to do it the first time on the first day.

 Take the case of that average young girl or guy... who has lived a routinized predictable life.
 One fine day, they wake up to find themselves face to face with a challenge they hasn't seen before.

 Change.
 I changed myself.
 Instead of cursing others or blaming myself, I have forgiven myself.
 I have **realised** that _being caught up in the past_, wishing you were different or done something contrary to what you did, is not helpful.
 And while, I have read numerous quotes on this genre and it’s generally so obvious, it is never as _crystal clear_ unless you realise to **apply** it in your life.